andreasmang/claire/README.md

 * [PETSc](https://www.mcs.anl.gov/petsc/) (version 3.7; requires python 2.7)
 * [NIFTICLIB](https://sourceforge.net/projects/niftilib/files/nifticlib/) (version 2.0.0; requires [cmake](https://cmake.org))

 The *tarball files* for these libraries are in the *external* subfolder.
 I am assuming you are in the *top level directory* of the code.
-If you install for the first time, it is recommended that you build the libraries one after the other.
+If you install for the first time, it is recommended that you build the libraries one by one.
 First change to the *external folder*:

 ```bash
 cd external
 ```

-Then build *FFTW*, *ACCFFT*, *PETSc*, and *NIFTICLIB* do the following line by line:
+Then build *FFTW*, *ACCFFT*, *PETSc*, and *NIFTICLIB* do doing the following **line by line**:

 ```bash
 ./build_libs.sh --bfftw